The Guide to How Anxiety Works: Using Neuroscience to Explain Anxiety

 One of the primary nerves in the PSNS is the vagus nerve, which communicates between the brain and the body.

-The vagus nerve with the PSNS, promotes normal (resting) function by calming action in the body started by the SNS.
+With the PSNS, the vagus nerve promotes normal (resting) function by calming action in the body started by the SNS.

 The PSNS is calm after the storm – but the calm doesn’t happen immediately.

-There are actions we can take to improve the response of the parasympathetic nervous system after a stress response.
+There are actions you can take to improve the response of the parasympathetic nervous system after a stress response.

-We can also control the PSNS through stimulating the vagus nerve – giving us the ability to prevent the stress response before it starts.
+You can also control the PSNS by stimulating the vagus nerve, preventing the stress response before it starts.

 Taking Control of the PSNS

-The techniques include; meditation, deep belly breathing or diaphragmatic breathing and relaxation techniques.
+The techniques include; meditation, deep belly or diaphragmatic breathing, and relaxation techniques.

-The fight-or-flight response is vital to our survival, but the response is not always necessary.
+The fight-or-flight response is essential to human survival, but the response is not always necessary.

-Through the practices mentioned above, we can take control of our ability to prevent exaggerated responses to non-threatening situations.
+Through the practices mentioned above, you can take control of your ability to prevent exaggerated responses to non-threatening situations.

 Fight or Flight Response (The Stress Response)